 Please be aware, however, that most ordinary cleaners do not have specialized, computer-controlled wet cleaning equipment.
 Instead they rely on their basic shirt washers and an assortment of industrial and home washers.

 This is not controlled, professional wet cleaning.

 The use of basic shirt washers and an assortment of home washers can result in damage to your garments and household textiles, including shrinkage, dye fading, dye bleeding and dye crocking.

-Even the most technologically advanced shirt washers and home washers cannot match the capabilities of our computer-controlled wet cleaning equipment where
+Even the most technologically advanced shirt washers and home washers cannot match the capabilities of our computer-controlled, Miele and Electrolux wet cleaning equipment where:

 There are a few ordinary cleaners that offer “wet cleaning” only (no dry cleaning process using dry cleaning solvents or fluids).

 Typically, these wet cleaners focus their marketing efforts on the “positive impact” of wet cleaning on the environment relative to the “negative impact” of dry cleaning solvents such as perchloroethylene, synthetic petroleum or formaldehyde dibutyl acetal.

 (By the way, RAVE FabriCARE uses none of these dry cleaning solvents).

-When it comes to your fine garments and household textiles, wet cleaners will tell you that they can wet clean anything: your Fendi red silk dress, Armani navy wool suit, Loro Piana red corduroy trouser and Sferra Bros cream silk bed sheets.
+When it comes to your fine garments and household textiles, wet cleaners will tell you that they can wet clean anything: your Fendi red silk dress, Armani navy wool suit, Loro Piana red corduroy trouser and Sferra cream silk bed sheets.

-If wet cleaning produced a quality of product that’s equal to or exceeds the quality of product that we produce using our siloxane dry cleaning fluid, why do wet cleaners around the country send us garments and household textiles that have been improperly cleaned for “restoration”?
+If wet cleaning produced a quality of product that’s equal to or exceeds the quality of product that we produce using our siloxane dry cleaning fluid, why do wet cleaners around the country send us garments and household textiles that they have cleaned and now require "restoration.